 One of the most overlooked things, yet ultra-important features of your stay, is how easy is it to give notice on your lease and get out early if needed.
 If you have a job transfer, or need to move to 2 bedroom vs a one bedroom, this is important!

-I’m told that in most other cities outside of the US, such as NYC, getting out of a lease is next to impossible.
+In most other cities outside of the US, such as NYC, getting out of a lease is next to impossible.
 The only way to get out of a lease is to pay out the full portion of the lease remaining.
 And, the penalties for not doing so are pretty severe.
 Most apartments or other landlords won’t lease to you if you have not fully taken care of this on your current apartment.

 In Dallas, it is typically easier to get out of a lease than outside of Texas.
 Many apartments offer a “diplomatic clause”.
 That clause typically allows you to get out of a lease with a 2 month notice, and with a “relet” fee.
 The relet fee varies between apartments.
 A starting point for the relet fee is 85% of one month’s rent.
 Terms may differs between each apartment, so make sure to understand this very important part when you are looking over a lease before you sign.